Dollar Pressured by Weaker-Than-Expected US CPI Report

 The markets are pricing in a 97% chance of a -25 bp rate cut at the next FOMC meeting on Oct 28-29.

-EUR/USD (^EURUSD) is up +0.06%.
-The euro is seeing support from dollar weakness.
+EUR/USD (^EURUSD) on Friday rose by +0.09%, seeing support from general dollar weakness.

-The euro is also seeing support from today's news that the preliminary-Oct HCOB Eurozone manufacturing PMI rose by +0.2 points to 50.0, which was stronger than expectations for an unchanged report at 49.8.
+The euro also saw support from Friday’s news that the preliminary-Oct HCOB Eurozone manufacturing PMI rose by +0.2 points to 50.0, which was stronger than expectations for an unchanged report at 49.8.
 Also, the preliminary-Oct HCOB Eurozone services PMI rose by +1.3 points to 52.6, which was stronger than market expectations for a -0.1 point drop to 51.2.

 Swaps are pricing in a 1% chance of a -25 bp rate cut by the ECB at the October 30 policy meeting.

-USD/JPY (^USDJPY) today is up +0.16%.
-The yen is seeing support as the flip-side to weakness in the dollar.

-December COMEX gold (GCZ25) today is down -2.2 (-0.05%), and December COMEX silver (SIZ25) is down -0.169 (-0.35%).
-Gold prices are trading lower amid negative technical sentiment tied to the heavy long liquidation pressure seen earlier this week.
-Gold is trading lower despite today's dovish US CPI report, which was supportive for gold.
-Silver prices are seeing underlying support from today's stronger-than-expected US PMI reports, which were supportive for industrial metals demand.
+December COMEX gold (GCZ25) on Friday closed down -7.80 (-0.19%), and December COMEX silver (SIZ25) closed down -0.118 (-0.24%).
+Gold prices fell due to negative technical sentiment tied to the heavy long liquidation pressure seen earlier this week.
+Gold traded lower despite Friday’s dovish US CPI report, which was supportive of gold.
+Silver prices saw some support from Friday’s stronger-than-expected US PMI report, which was supportive for industrial metals demand.

-Precious metals continue to receive safe-haven support due to the ongoing US government shutdown, uncertainty over US tariffs, geopolitical risks, central bank buying, US-China trade tensions, and President Trump's attempts to undermine Fed independence.
+Precious metals continue to receive safe-haven support due to the ongoing US government shutdown, uncertainty over US tariffs, geopolitical risks, central bank buying, US-China trade tensions, and President Trump's pressure on the Fed’s independence.
 In addition, recent weaker-than-expected US economic news has bolstered the outlook for the Fed to keep cutting interest rates, a bullish factor for precious metals.

-Precious metals prices continue to receive support from fund buying of precious metal ETFs.
-Gold holdings in ETFs rose to a 3-year high on Tuesday, and silver holdings in ETFs rose to a 3.25-year high on the same day.
+Precious metals prices have seen support from fund buying of precious metal ETFs.
+Before falling back later this week, gold holdings in ETFs rose to a 3-year high on Tuesday, and silver holdings in ETFs rose to a 3.25-year high on the same day.

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.